Chapter 5:

 "Hah, whatever.
 Now look at this!"

-As the elf said that, he locked his aim on the furthest-placed target—the one that he had first aimed for.
+As the elf spoke, he locked his aim on the furthest-placed target—the one that he had first aimed for.
 With a smile of confidence, he let go of the string and launched his arrow.

 The arrow flew with incredible speed, piercing the air with a sharp sound.
 By the standards of his old world, no arrow shot from a bow could have so much power—no, no arrow could carry so much power without breaking on the spot.

 But the arrow was not heading for the target.
-Instead, it was heading right for a well-dressed passerby.
+Instead, it flew right towards a well-dressed passerby.
 By the time Yumino realized what he had done, it was already too late—the arrow was going to pierce the poor man.

-Yumino stared powerless at the man, only to see how the arrow had barely missed him.
+Yumino stared powerless at the man, only to see how the arrow had barely missed him, grazing his pointy ear.

-Overwhelmed by panic, Yumino ran towards the man frozen in bewilderment, screaming in an attempt to make sure he was unhurt.
-Once he got near him and confirmed he was unhurt, Yumino finally let out a sigh of relief.
+Overwhelmed by panic, Yumino ran towards the man who was frozen in bewilderment, screaming in an attempt to make sure he was unhurt.
+Once he got near him and confirmed he was fine, Yumino finally let out a sigh of relief.

 "I'm so sorry!
 I don't know how that happened.
 I must have lost my balance or something..."